HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 Notes:
 - To make the query easier to read, it is assigned as a multi-line string (using triple single-quotes).
-- SPARQL queries are case insensitive, so the keywords don't need to be capitalized.
+- SPARQL queries are case insensitive, so capitalizing the keywords is optional.
-- Since this is a query to a custom wikibase, any prefix abbreviations like `wdt:` must be defined in a prolog.
+- Since this is a query to a custom wikibase, any prefix abbreviations like `wdt:` must be defined in a prolog (see the [namespace prolog](#namespace-prolog) section of this page).
 The prefix IRI needs to be adjusted to use the domain name of the wikibase.
 - If the labels are only available in English, the FILTER line can be omitted.

 Once the query string has been defined, it is passed in as the first argument of the `.query()` method: